 Custom Workflows

-Custom workflows have been already requested several times and was implemented in 2019, but if you are using an older version this guide will teach you how to implement custom workflows with permissions and scripting.
+Custom workflows were implemented in 2019 and is mainly for older versions of Squidex.
+This guide will teach you how to implement custom workflows with permissions and scripting.

-- 1.Creators: Writes articles and when they are done they mark an article as
+.
+In order to manage these articles we have three roles:- 1.Creators: Write articles and when they are complete, they mark an article as

 Ready

-. - 2.Reviewers: Reviews articles and either mark an article as
+. - 2.Reviewers: Review articles and either mark an article as

 Approved